raspberrypilearning/astro-pi-flight-case/worksheet.md

 ![All required components](images/all-components.png)

-If you're planning to build a full Astro Pi flight unit, you can purchase a [kit containing all of the necessary components](http://cpc.farnell.com/ucreate/uc-apk-comp1/astro-pi-component-kit-budget/dp/SC14158).
+If you're planning to build a full Astro Pi flight unit, you can purchase a [kit containing the basic components](http://cpc.farnell.com/ucreate/uc-apk-comp1/astro-pi-component-kit-budget/dp/SC14158) marked below with a \*

 Check that you have all the parts required before you start: